School of Prophets

 The Evaluation form allows us to see what you have done academically and professionally.
 It will tell you what academic credit(s) we can transfer into the program and/or life credit based on professional experience.
 There is no charge for this service.

-To download the Evaluation Form, click here.
+To complete the Evaluation Form, click here.

 2. Admission to the Advanced Prophetics Program